UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part I: Logging In
 * To log on to a HPC system, you will need a user account and password and a Secure Shell (ssh) client.
-Linux distributions almost always include SSH as part of the default installation as does
+Linux distributions almost always include SSH.
+* Example: ssh lev@spartan.hpc.unimelb.edu.au
 Mac OS 10.x.
 For MS-­Windows users, the free PuTTY client is recommended (http://putty.org).
 * To transfer files use scp, WinSCP, Filezilla (`https://filezilla-project.org/`), or rsync.
-* Example login: `lev@spartan.hpc.unimelb.edu.au`
 -- *Slide End* --

 -- *Slide* --